Youth subcultures: what you need to know

 You might worry that your child’s social group is having a negative influence on her – for example, if you notice that she seems more moody or is getting into trouble at school or other places.

-It’s normal for teenagers to sometimes have low moods or trouble sleeping, but if problems continue for a few weeks, talk with your child.
-Warning signs of more serious problems like depression or anxiety might include:
+It’s normal for teenagers to sometimes have low moods or trouble sleeping, but if problems continue for more than two weeks, talk with your child.
+For example, you could say, ‘You seem a little sad lately.
+What’s worrying you at the moment?’

 - low moods, tearfulness or feelings of hopelessness